jupyterhub/repo2docker/docs/source/design.md

 `repo2docker` should do one thing, and do it well.
 This one thing is:

-> Given a repository, deterministically build a docker image from
+> Given a repository, deterministically build a Docker image from
 > it.

 There's also some convenience code (to run the built image) for users, but